imsweb/django-508-plugins/README.md

     selectWoo/css/select2-bootstrap.css # Only needed if using Bootstrap 3
     selectWoo/js/selectWoo.full.js

-**Note**:  It is **highly** recommnded you do not include both `plugins.selectWoo` and `plugins.select2` stylesheets in the same template.
+**Note**:  It is **highly** recommended you do not include both `plugins.selectWoo` and `plugins.select2` stylesheets in the same template.
 These stylesheets include rules that will conflict with each other and can cause unexpected results.

 When using selectWoo, make sure the the `for` attribute of the related `<label>` tag matches the ID of the select box.